allohamora/experiments/topics/solidity/README.md

 - Migrate script uses development network by default
 - If function doesn't work with states/side effects/etc (pure function) call anyway consts money
 - If function doesn't work with states/side effects/etc (pure function) and has view modifier call doesn't cost money
+- If client has wrong contract schemas server will throw expection (with code 500)
 - Contracts states are global everyone can interact with it, read, write, delete and etc. In this example tasks is a shared (global) state.
 One user can write to it, another read it value
-- Read public data doesn't cost anything.
-But function call cost
+- Read public view data doesn't cost anything.
+But not the pure function call costs
 - Front end side of web3 super raw, doesn't have normal bundles for fron-end (web3, @truffle/contract) which not requers node inner modules like buffer/net.
 Also doesn't have normal types for these packages
 - Metamask can't switch network to test network and can't add not https: network
 - All web3 libraries binds something (window.web3, window.ethereum, window.TruffleContract) to window